 Fix: Compare the "Workspace" version number (top bar of GTM) to the "Published" version shown on the Versions tab.
 If the workspace is higher, you have unpublished changes.
 Click Submit, give the version a name describing what changed, then click Publish.
 Verify within 5-10 minutes by checking the live site in a fresh browser — the debug bar should be absent, and tag requests should show up in the Network tab.

-The Nuclear Option: Complete Preview Reset
+Nuclear Option: Complete Preview Reset

 When none of the specific fixes work, a full reset clears out every piece of cached state that could be interfering.
-This resolves the 5-10% of preview issues that fall outside the seven problems above — usually caused by some combination of stale cookies, session storage, and browser extension state that no single fix above addresses.
+This resolves the 5-10% of preview issues that fall outside the problems above — usually caused by some combination of stale cookies, session storage, and browser extension state that no single fix addresses.
 It takes about two minutes and has no side effects beyond logging you out of GTM.

 - Click End Preview in your GTM workspace.